Psalms For Life

 On the good life

 The power of arrogant evildoers raises hard questions for us today, as in ancient Israel.
-But behind those questions is a still more basic one: what does it mean to live the good life?
+But behind those questions is an even more basic one: what does it mean to live the good life?

 An Asaph psalm.